 Search for the optimal «risk-profit» ratio

-Almost all professional Forex clients in the Republic of Belarus use the profit-risk ratio to compare potential gains from trading positions with possible losses.
-The most popular parameters of this coefficient are the following numbers: 2:1, 3:1, 4:1 and they depend on many aspects, including the trading system, as well as the psychological stability of the client.
+Almost all professional Forex clients in the Republic of Belarus use the profit-risk ratio to compare potential gains from investment positions with possible losses.
+The most popular parameters of this coefficient are the following numbers: 2:1, 3:1, 4:1 and they depend on many aspects, including the investment system, as well as the psychological stability of the client.
 Of course, the performance of transactions with non-deliverable financial instruments is influenced not only by this ratio, but also by other factors: managing the size of positions, market volatility, etc., but nevertheless, the ratio of profit and risk plays an important role in the development of the client as a professional.

 Example of using the «profit-risk» ratio